 Adjusted Net Income is a non-GAAP financial measure.
-Adjusted Net Income means net income (loss) before (i) impairment of goodwill and indefinite-lived assets, (ii) amortization of intangible assets, (iii) equity based compensation of Topco, (iv) changes in fair value of warrant liability, (v) fair value adjustments of contingent consideration related to acquisitions, (vi) acquisition-related expenses, (vii) costs associated with COVID-19, net of benefits received, (viii) EBITDA for economic interests in investments, (ix) restructuring expenses, (x) litigation expenses (recovery), (xi) costs associated with the Take 5 Matter, (xii) other adjustments that management believes are helpful in evaluating our operating performance and (xiii) related tax adjustments.
+Adjusted Net Income means Net income before (i) impairment of goodwill and indefinite-lived assets, (ii) amortization of intangible assets, (iii) equity-based compensation of Topco, (iv) changes in fair value of warrant liability, (v) fair value adjustments of contingent consideration related to acquisitions, (vi) acquisition-related expenses, (vii) costs associated with COVID-19, net of benefits received, (viii) EBITDA for economic interests in investments, (ix) restructuring expenses, (x) litigation expenses (recovery), (xi) costs associated with the Take 5 Matter, (xii) related tax adjustments and (xiii) other adjustments that management believes are helpful in evaluating our operating performance.

 We present Adjusted Net Income because we use it as a supplemental measure to evaluate the performance of our business in a way that also considers our ability to generate profit without the impact of items that we do not believe are indicative of our operating performance or are unusual or infrequent in nature and aid in the comparability of our performance from period to period.
-Adjusted Net Income should not be considered as an alternative for net income (loss), our most directly comparable measure presented on a GAAP basis.
+Adjusted Net Income should not be considered as an alternative for Net income, our most directly comparable measure presented on a GAAP basis.